-1. Email the course instructors, copying your advisor, with the reason for missing the class.

-2. Complete the course- or instructor-specific make-up requirements for missed classes prior to the next class meeting.
+Email the course instructor, copying your advisor, with the reason for missing the class.
+Complete the course- or instructor-specific make-up requirements for missed classes prior to the next class meeting.

 3. Adhere to the acceptable reasons for missing class outlined in the policy above.
 Please note that they do not include vacation and/or personal events.